A fruity twist on a classic – This Strawberry Monkey Bread with deliciously macerated strawberries is perfect for breakfast or brunch.

 Macerate the strawberries:

-- Rinse and dry strawberries.
-The drying doesn't have to be very thorough.
-Sprinkle sugar over the strawberries, add the vanilla bean paste, and mix to combine.
-Set aside until ready to use.
+Rinse and dry strawberries.
+Sprinkle sugar over the strawberries, add the vanilla extract, and mix to combine.
+Set aside for 1-2 hours.

 Once you are ready to make the recipe, place the strawberries in a strainer so that they drain while you prepare the biscuits.

 In a small, microwave safe bowl, melt the butter.

 Dip each dough piece into the melted butter, allowing the excess butter to drip into the bowl.
 Then roll the dough in the sugar.

 Create 1 layer of dough along the bottom of the bundt pan (use a little less than 1 tube of biscuits…maybe 7 biscuits cut into wedges) .

 Blot the drained strawberries with a paper towel removing as much liquid as you can without squishing the strawberries.
 Spoon the strawberries over the top of the dough.
 Add the remaining sugar coated biscuits over the strawberries.

 Preheat the oven to 350ºF.
 Bake for 40 minutes until the bread is a deep golden brown on top and the filling is bubbling.
 Using a probe thermometer, the inside should test 190ºF.

 Cool in a pan for at least 5 minutes, and then carefully invert monkey bread onto a serving plate.